jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Where did it go?

-Q: What do you get if you're not going to have a computer?

-A: Pardon?

 Q: How do you get it if you're not going to have a computer?

 A: Go to the library.
 Do you have a credit card?

 Q: Can you tell us the model you got so I can get one?

-A: Pardon?

-Q: Can you tell us the model so I can get one?

 A: It's called Tri-Field.